 Paraguay has a limited tradition of delivering social services and benefits.
 Recently, in 2003, the need for such programs became a topic of public debate, which was met with a favorable response in terms of the approval of an increase in the budget for social spending.
 Starting in 2003, a series of non-contributory (welfare) programs were implemented.
 This trend gained further momentum in 2005, and accelerated again significantly between 2008 and 2010.

-Table 2 shows the components of social spending that are included in the analysis, and their relative sizes as a percentage of GDP in 2010.
+Table 2 shows the components of social spending, and their relative sizes as a percentage of GDP in 2005, 2008 and 2010.